• Recipes

 • Potato: Yukon gold potatoes work best for this recipe.
 They have a naturally buttery flavor and smooth texture.
 I buy organic potatoes when possible and leave the peel/skin on to retain the most nutrients and vitamins.
 But if you purchase conventionally grown potatoes (not organically grown) then I recommend peeling the skins to remove any pesticide residues or other potential treatments like dye or wax.

 • Broccoli: For this recipe, I prefer the convenience and ease of frozen broccoli florets.
-(I use "Cascadian Farm" organic brand.)
 Oftentimes, frozen broccoli can actually be more nutrient-dense than fresh broccoli.
 It's harvested at peak freshness and then typically flash frozen within a day which helps preserve the nutritional value.
 However, fresh broccoli can absolutely work with this recipe too.

 • Vegetable broth: Use low-sodium if desired.

-• Plant milk: Be sure to use plain and unsweetened.
-Any dairy-free milk should work just fine.
+• Dairy-free milk: Be sure to use plain and unsweetened.
+Any non-dairy milk should work.
 I use homemade cashew milk, but you can use soy milk, almond milk, etc.

 • Nutritional yeast: This gives the broth a savory, cheesy flavor.
 It also adds delicious richness and creaminess, and contains a good source of protein.